Long Branch Nature Center at Glencarlyn Park

 625 S Carlin Springs Rd Arlington, VA 22204

 Accessible RestroomAmphitheaterBridgeFree ParkingNature CenterNature TrailOrnamental/ Rose GardenPaved TrailPond/StreamRestroom

 About this Nature Center

-The nature center features exhibits, a classroom (40 person capacity), a children’s Discovery Room, live animal displays, interpretive gardens, a viewing pond, space for birthday parties, and a Nature Discovery Area, which is coming soon.
+The nature center features exhibits, a classroom (40 person capacity), a children’s Discovery Room, live animal displays, interpretive gardens, a viewing pond, space for birthday parties and a Nature Discovery Area.
 The Center hosts year-round programs and special events, including story times, campfires, invasive plant removals and nature walks.

 It’s located in a beautiful setting that offers a natural habitat for bird watching and other outdoor activities.
 There are sightings of everything from woodpeckers to wood ducks and warblers.
 Here are some beautiful photos of birds at Long Branch taken by photographer Paula Sullivan.
 View Photo Gallery.

 Did you know that Long Branch Nature Center is a collection site for the Growing Native program?
 Growing Native is a year-round volunteer project that collects hardwood seeds and plants trees to help restore and protect rivers and streams in the Potomac River watershed.
 Long Branch stream flows through the woods, past two ponds full of frogs and turtles.
 Long Branch’s wooded stream valley is home to a diverse population of wildlife including raccoons, foxes, flying squirrels, salamanders and more.
 Should your dog play in the stream?
 A wide variety of butterflies and other invertebrates are also found.
 Find out more.